Mold Growth in Cars Left in Storage: What to Expect Season by Season

 A spore-by-spore guide to the invisible enemy lurking in your parked vehicle — and how to stay ahead of it all year long.

 You pop open the door of your stored vehicle for the first time in months and it hits you — that musty, earthy smell that can only mean one thing.
 Mold.
-Whether you've stashed a classic car for the winter, left a second vehicle in a garage for a few seasons, or simply neglected a daily driver, mold growth in cars is one of the most common — and most frustrating — problems storage creates.
+Whether you've stashed a classic car for the winter, left a second vehicle in a garage for a few seasons, or simply neglected a daily driver, mold growth in stored cars is one of the most common — and most frustrating — problems storage creates.

 The tricky part?
-Mold doesn't punch-in at the same time every year.
+Mold doesn't punch in at the same time every year.
 Its behavior shifts dramatically across the seasons, and if you don't understand what the calendar has in store, you may be caught completely off guard come spring.
 This guide walks you through exactly what to expect — season by season — and how to fight back before the fungi win.

 Why Mold Loves Your Car